 RSPCA animal cruelty convictions up by a third in 2012

-A report by the RSCPA shows the number of convictions for animal neglect and cruelty in cases brought by the charity rose by a third in England and Wales in 2012.
+The number of convictions for animal neglect and cruelty in cases brought by the RSPCA rose by a third in England and Wales last year.

 Some 1,552 people were taken to court, up from 1,341 - an increase of 15.7%.